WallarooLabs/wally/examples/python/celsius/README.md

 ## Running Celsius

 In order to run the application you will need Machida, Giles Sender, and the Cluster Shutdown tool.
 To build them, please see the [Linux](/book/getting-started/linux-setup.md) or [Mac OS](/book/getting-started/macos-setup.md) setup instructions.
+Alternatively, they could be run in Docker, please see the [Docker](/book/getting-started/docker-setup.md) setup instructions and our [Run an Application in Docker](/book/getting-started/run-a-wallaroo-application-docker.md) guide if you haven't already done so.

+Note: If running in Docker, the relative paths are not necessary for binaries as they are all bound to the PATH within the container.
+You will not need to set the `PATH` variable and `PYTHONPATH` already includes the current working directory.

 You will need three separate shells to run this application.
 Open each shell and go to the `examples/python/celsius` directory.